angela1C/Responsive_Web_Design/product_landing_page/product_landing.md

-# Responsive Web Design Projects - Build a Product Landing Page
+### Responsive Web Design Projects - Build a Product Landing Page

+Demo for the 3rd responsive web design project on FreeCodeCamp.

-## Objective: Build a CodePen.io app that is functionally similar to [this](https://codepen.io/freeCodeCamp/full/RKRbwL).
+The objective: Build a CodePen.io app that is functionally similar to [this](https://codepen.io/freeCodeCamp/full/RKRbwL).

+Fulfill the below user stories and get all of the tests to pass.
+Give it your own personal style.

 ## User Stories: